SSG 82: Design details

 The Scharfschützengewehr 82 was technically based on the Suhler Kleinkalibergewehr Modell 150 Standard .22 Long Rifle (5.6 mm) caliber small bore competition rifle.
 This makes the SSG 82 design reminiscent of a European-style small bore competition rifle.

 There were plans to have the SSG 82 include a suppressor and a night vision scope, but they were called off.

 Barreled action

 The heart of the SSG 82 is a cold-hammer forged receiver and free-floating barrel with a semi-bull profile and features a target crown.

 The bolt has four locking lugs and requires a 60-degree bolt rotation to cycle the gun.
 The safety consist of a sliding safety actuated by rotating a small disk positioned at the right side just above the trigger.
 The two-stage trigger mechanism displays an adjustable trigger pull of 3 to 4 N.

-The detachable 5-round box magazine is based upon center feeding for maximum reliability as well as precise positioning of the cartridge into the chamber.
-The magazine release is located on the bottom right behind the magazine well.
+The detachable 6-round box magazine is double-column, double-feed.
+The push-forward magazine release is centered behind the magazine well.